 -

-Do Purchase Orders help with tax deductions?
+Do PO's help with tax deductions?

 Yes!
 POs serve as financial records that can help track business expenses for tax deductions.
 Keeping well-documented POs makes it easier to validate deductions during tax filing or audits.